aiko-kami/panda-server/README.md

   - [x] Send draft join project invitation
   - [x] Accept/decline join project invitation
 - [ ] Improvements (Brainstorms/clarifications needed) ❤💚
-  - [ ] Forward when possible the message from the service to the controller and the final output ❤
+  - [x] Forward when possible the message from the service to the controller and the final output
   - [ ] Project 💚
     - [ ] Upload images ❤
     - [ ] New fields (coup de coeur, likes) ❤